osso73/garmin-backup/README.md

     The username and password can also be provided through environment variables USER and PASSWORD.
 If not provided through command line or environment variables, the program will prompt for this information the first time.
-The credential information will then be stored in .garminconnect folder, and re-used for the future, until they need to be refreshed.
+The credential information will then be stored in .garminconnect folder under user profile, and re-used for the future, until they need to be refreshed.

     All activities between S_DATE and E_DATE that are not already present in <path> will be downloaded.
 If no dates are provided, it will assume all activities,